-In addition to the above, if the shipping container for the isotope cannot safely act as secondary containment for a spill, the laboratory shall provide secondary containment for the isotope.
 Storage sites for large amounts of radioactive materials should be as remote from occupied areas as practicable.
 Materials must be stored so that the dose in any unrestricted area from external sources does not exceed 0.02 mSv (2 mrems) in any one hour.
 The total effective dose equivalent to individual members of the public shall not exceed 1 mSv (100 mrems) in a year.
-Storage areas must be well marked with appropriate signs.
+Storage areas must be well-marked with appropriate signs.
 These should read "Caution-Radioactive Materials" or "Caution-Radiation Area."
 The name, address, and phone number of the responsible person and the RSO shall be posted in a conspicuous place near the area.
-See Appendix C for examples of approved signs and labels.
+See Appendix 2 for examples of approved signs and labels.

-7.2 GASES
+6.2 GASES

 The storage requirements listed above apply as well to radioactive gases.
-In addition, radioactive gas cylinders or ampoules and radioactive solutions that emit gases should be labeled and kept in approved hoods that are provided with appropriate filters.
+In addition, radioactive gas cylinders or ampoules and radioactive solutions that emit gases should be labeled and kept in approved hoods which are provided with appropriate filters.
 Only the amounts of material necessary for immediate use should be stored.

-8. AUTHORIZED LABORATORY REQUIREMENTS
+7. AUTHORIZED LABORATORY REQUIREMENTS

-Once authorization approval has been granted, Principal Investigators must set up their labs following Radiation Safety Department guidelines.
-A member of the Radiation Safety Department must be contacted to assist the Authorized User in lab setup.
-All labs where radioactive materials will be utilized must meet the following general criteria for authorization as an Active lab.
+Once Authorization approval has been granted Principle Investigators must set up their labs following Radiation Safety Department Guidelines.
+If necessary, a member of the Radiation Safety Department may be contacted to assist the Authorized User in lab setup.
+All labs where radioactive materials will be utilized must meet the following general criteria for authorization as an "Active" lab.

-8.1 PHYSICAL REQUIREMENTS
+7.1 PHYSICAL REQUIREMENTS

-Floors must be smooth continuous surfaces.
+- A. Floors must be smooth continuous surfaces.
 Tile is acceptable if cracks are filled with a nonporous material such as wax.
-Any permanent porous or absorbent material is prohibited.

-Walls, ceilings, and furnishings shall be composed of non-porous surfaces that can be easily cleaned.

-Labs that use volatile radionuclides shall have hoods with face velocities of at least 100 linear feet per minute when the sash is at working height and individual exhaust air filters.
-Fume hood testing is the responsibility of West Virginia University Environment, Health, and Safety Department.

-Suitable monitoring and measuring equipment for the radionuclides and activities used must be available.

-Benches shall have non-porous tops with no sharp corners.
-Use of absorbent paper and strippable paint is recommended.

-Appropriate monitoring for the radionuclides used will be required.
-This will generally consist of a check of the area with a survey meter and/or wipe tests taken throughout the area.
+Carpeting is prohibited. - B. Walls, ceilings, and woodwork should be composed of non-porous surfaces should be washable. - C. Labs with more than 10 μ Ci of radionuclides should have hoods with face velocities of at least 100 linear feet per minute when the sash is at working height and individual exhaust air filters. - D. Suitable monitoring and measuring equipment for the radionuclides and activities used must be available. - E. Benches should have non-porous tops with no sharp corners.
+Use of absorbent paper and strippable paint is recommended. - F. Appropriate monitoring for the radionuclides used will be required.
+This will generally consist of a check of the area with a survey meter or wipe tests taken throughout the area.
 These surveys must be carried out on each day when radionuclides are used; monthly surveys are required even if no radionuclides are used.
 Results of these surveys must be recorded and be available for inspections.
-A separate monthly survey is not required if a post-experiment contamination survey was performed.
-There are separate requirements for labs that have no radioactive inventory.
-Detailed laboratory survey requirements are discussed in Section 9.5.

-8.2 USE OF CAUTION SIGNS AND LABELS
+7.2 USE OF CAUTION SIGNS AND LABELS

-The following use of caution signs and labels is required by the NRC.
+The following use of caution signs and labels is required by the NRC and the WVRHP.
 Although these signs and labels initially will be available from the Radiation Safety Department, Authorized Users should purchase their own if there is a continuing need.
-Assistance in marking, labeling, and posting shall be supervised by the Radiation Safety Department.
+Catalogs and prices of caution signs and labels are available in the Radiation Safety Department.
+Assistance in marking and labeling may be requested by phoning the Radiation Safety Department, 304-293-3413.

 Note: The signs and labels used must describe the actual situation.
-For example, do not use a "Caution - Radiation Area" sign unless it really is a Radiation Area as defined later in this section.
-Keep signs and labels up-to-date.
+For example, do not use a "Caution - Radiation Area" sign unless it really is a Radiation Area as defined later on in this section.
+Also, keep signs and labels up-to-date.
 If the conditions change, then labels also require modification.
 More than one sign may be required.
 As an example, a Radiation Area that also contains sufficient radioactive material must be posted with a "Caution - Radiation Area" sign and a "Caution - Radioactive Materials" sign.